tsamridh86/blog/README.md

 # blog
 blog for the st assignment

-the userpage & the contact us is not ready, rest everything is up & working by now, maybe lol
+everything is up & working by now, maybe lol

 all of the classes are inside config folder, css in css, js in js & the rest of the folder are made for easier navigation.